 Investigators became aware of Joseph after they noticed pictures of knives and firearms on his social media accounts, court records show.
-FBI agents posing as members of ISIS began a monthslong conversation with Joseph in which he offered his services in creating propaganda videos, court records show.
+FBI agents posing as members of ISIS began a monthslong conversation with Joseph in which he offered his services in creating propaganda videos, officials said.

 Joseph would routinely talk online with undercover agents who he thought were members of ISIS, the records show.
 The conversations ranged from details about his propaganda videos to his beliefs, and he admitted he struggled with the idea of killing but was not afraid to go to prison, since he would be able to recruit fellow inmates.
 Then in September, the agents asked Joseph if he hated people in America.
 “Oh yeah, definitely,” answered Joseph, according to court records.
 “The gays the Christians the Catholics the Jews you name it.”

-Undercover agents later met Joseph in person and were given a shopping list of weapons and ammunition, items he needed to mimic the October Tree of Life shooting, where 11 people were killed, Herdman said.
-On his list was an assault rifle, semi-automatic pistol, at least two magazines and ammunition, according to the indictment.
+Undercover agents later met Joseph in person and were given a shopping list of weapons and ammunition, items he needed to mimic the October Tree of Life shooting in Pittsburgh, where 11 people were killed, US Attorney Justin E. Herdman said in December.
+On his list was an assault rifle, semi-automatic pistol, at least two magazines and ammunition, authorities said.

-By the time Joseph met with undercover agents on Friday, they said, he had fine-tuned his plot.
-Joseph had narrowed his plot to one synagogue and showed one of the agents pictures from inside the structure, saying he wanted to start the killing spree in the sanctuary, records show.
-Joseph, who also wanted to make sure he killed a rabbi, said he was going to raid the synagogue on the Sabbath so he would cause maximum bloodshed, records show.
+By the time Joseph met with undercover agents, they said, he had narrowed his plot to one synagogue and showed one of the agents pictures from inside the structure, saying he wanted to start the killing spree in the sanctuary, records show.
+Joseph, who allegedly wanted to make sure he killed a rabbi, said he was going to raid the synagogue on the Sabbath so he would cause maximum bloodshed, records show.

-Later that day, agents sold Joseph two inoperable AR-15's and that is when they took him into custody, records show.
+In early December, agents sold Joseph two inoperable AR-15s and that is when they took him into custody, records show.